 It’s a shame, because Washington can produce some wonderful Rieslings!

-Lesson 6: Getting Up On Stage is a Good Idea, Even If You’re Scared
+Lesson 6: Getting Up On Stage at the Wine Media Conference is a Good Idea, Even If You’re Scared

 When the email went out asking for folks to get up on stage and do an Ignite style talk, where you get 20 slides which auto-advance every 15 seconds, I immediately thought that I should do it.
 Then I spent the weekend debating with myself – I’d never before attended a conference, let alone spoken at one before – before sending in an email saying I’d like a slot.
 However, I know I have a ton of blogging knowledge and that a fantastic way to make a lot of connections in the wine world would be to stand up in front of hundreds of people and introduce myself to everyone all at once.